owntracks/recorder/README.md

 #### Tabular display

-The _recorder_'s Web server also provides a tabular display which shows the last position of devices, their address, country, etc. Some of the columns are sortable, you can search for users/devices and click on the address to have a map opened at the device's last location.
+The Recorder's Web server also provides a tabular display which shows the last position of devices, their address, country, etc. Some of the columns are sortable, you can search for users/devices and click on the address to have a map opened at the device's last location.

 ![Table](assets/demo-table.png)

 #### Live map

-The _recorder_'s built-in WebSocket server updates a map as it receives publishes from the OwnTracks devices.
+The Recorder's built-in WebSocket server updates a map as it receives publishes from the OwnTracks devices.
 Here's an example:

 ![Live map](assets/demo-live-map.png)

 ### API

-The _recorder_'s API provides most of the functions that are surfaced by _ocat_.
+The Recorder's API provides most of the functions that are surfaced by _ocat_.
 GET and POST requests are supported, and if a username and device are needed, these can be passed in via `X-Limit-User` and `X-Limit-Device` headers alternatively to GET or POST parameters.
 (From and To dates may also be specified as `X-Limit-From` and `X-Limit-To` respectively.)

 The API endpoint is at `/api/0` and is followed by the verb.